Study: Freedom Debt Relief Helps Clients Reduce Stress

 If your debts are adding to your stress or you’re worried about falling behind on payments, it might be time to take action.
 Freedom Debt Relief is here to help you understand your options for dealing with your debt, including our debt settlement program.
 Our Certified Debt Consultants can help you find a solution that will lead you to less stress and a better financial future.
 Find out if you qualify right now.

-We looked at a sample of data from Freedom Debt Relief of people seeking the best debt relief company for them during May 2025.
-This data highlights the wide range of individuals turning to debt relief.
+We looked at a sample of data from Freedom Debt Relief of people seeking credit card debt relief during January 2026.
+This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.

 Home-secured debt – average debt by selected states